flatlinediver/flatlinediver/README.md

 # Hi, I&rsquo;m Eric

-A web/app developer, ocasionally designer.
+A web/app developer and designer.

 Here I host demos and side projects for now.